Can a cavity in a wisdom tooth be filled or does it need to be pulled?

 Plaque can accumulate in the space underneath the gum line.

-Just as you would expect, the possibility or practicality of repairing a decayed wisdom tooth simply depends on the scenario and conditions that exist.
+Just as you would expect, the possibility or practicality of repairing a decayed wisdom tooth simply depends on the circumstances and conditions that exist.
 Here are some examples.

 a) Some cavities in third molars can be repaired by placing a dental filling.

-- The amount of decay is relatively small.
+- The overall size of the lesion is still relatively small.

-- The cavity is found on a part of the tooth that’s readily accessible.
+- The lesion is located on an aspect of the tooth that’s readily accessible.

-Why would you want to consider this approach?
+Why would you want to consider restoration placement?

 Wisdom teeth are just that, a type of tooth.
 There’s nothing different or lacking about them.
 And there’s no reason why a properly positioned one can’t function as a valuable member of a person’s dentition (set of teeth).
-Since you’re only born with 32 (at most), why lose any tooth that could be saved?
+Since you’re only born with 32, why lose any tooth that could be saved?

-Why wouldn’t you want to consider this approach?
+Why wouldn’t you want to consider placing a filling?

-If the repaired tooth can’t be kept plaque-free, or you’re not willing to regularly put in the effort to keep it that way, saving the tooth by placing a filling may not provide a lasting solution.
+If the repaired tooth can’t be kept plaque-free, or you’re not willing to regularly put in the effort to keep it that way, filling placement may not provide a lasting solution.
 (Discussed below.)

-b) Sometimes pulling the tooth simply offers the better solution.
+b) Sometimes wisdom tooth extraction simply offers a better solution.

-In some situations, a dentist may feel that extracting a wisdom tooth makes a better choice than restoring it.
-Here are some of the reasons why they might hold this opinion.
+In some situations, a dentist may feel that removing the wisdom tooth makes a better choice than restoring it.
+Here are some reasons why.

 1) Repair may not be possible.

-In some instances, the decay may be situated in such an awkward location on the tooth that the dentist finds their access to it is extremely limited, if not impossible.
+In some instances, the lesion that has formed may be situated in such an awkward location on the tooth that the dentist finds their access to it extremely limited, if not impossible.